 Getting To Know Your Inner World דא את יחודך and the Torah Way To Enlightenment דע את נשמתך, which explain the ways of avodah that speak more to the neshamah, a more inner level of the soul.

 Getting to Know Your Inner World דע את יחודך teaches us how we can reach our true self.
-As such, it is an actual manual to navigating through the various parts of one’s soul.
-The series explains how we can detach from the outer layers of our soul by “wearing” and “removing” our soul layers.
+As such, it is an actual manual to navigating through the various parts of one’ssoul.
+It requires contemplation.
+The Rav states that the purpose of this series is to explain how to know and cling to our Creator (which is the purpose of our life) by knowing our soul.
+The knowledge of our soul is vast and complicated.
+The series explains how we can learn to detach from the outer layers of our soul, “wearing” and “removing” our soul layers at times when we have to.
 By detaching from our soul layers, we are able to reach our very essence as we go deeper and deeper into our soul.

-Torah Way to Enlightenment דע את נשמתך.
-This sefer is a systematic, deep explanation of hisboddedus.
-In the introduction to the hebrew sefer, the Rav states “The purpose of this series is not meant to deliberately cause people to become interested in these matters of [hisboddedus].
-It is simply coming to give guidance to those who anyhow are involved in hisbodedus. .
+Torah Way to Enlightenment דע את נשמתך .
+You may have heard about hisbodedus before and you may have read about it in other places, but in this series, you will study it as never before, seeing it in an entirely new light.
+This is a sefer that spans the fundamentals of religious Jewish life, of our values, of how we can reach our purpose on this world , of how we can use the soul and all its powers to reach our desired purpose.
+In the introduction to the hebrew sefer, the Rav states “The purpose of this series is therefore not meant to deliberately cause people to become interested in these matters.
+It is simply coming to give guidance to those who anyhow are involved in hisbodedus.
+We hope that this series will indeed help those who need that guidance”.

-We should be clear that we have an avodah in the realm of action, which is through observing halachah.
-We also have an avodah in the world of middos/character traits, as well as an avodah in our world of seichel/intellect.
-In addition, there is a personal avodah based on the nature of the neshamah.
-The Inner Silence Series דע את היתבותך – הכנה ומעשה takes this path.
+We should be clear that we have an avodah in our realm of action, which is through observing halachah, and we also have an avodah in our world of middos/character traits, as well as an avodah in our world of seichel/intellect.
+We also have a personal avodah based on the nature of the neshamah, and the series Inner Silence Series דע את היתבותך – הכנה ומעשה takes this path.
 Finally, there is Reaching Your Essence דע את הויתך which is a guide to help one reach one’s very essential being.

-Reaching Your Essence דע את הויתך explains the essence of Jewish spirituality and how one can access the deepest part of the soul.
-There are certain types of people who begin their inner work by first trying to reach the havayah point in the soul.
-This sefer clarify’s the ways to properly connect to the innermost part of the soul.”
+Reaching Your Essence דע את הויתך consisted of 15 classes in which the Rav explained the essence of Jewish spirituality and several ways how one can identify and access the deepest part of the Jewish soul.
+The Rav clarified: that there are certain types of people who may begin their inner work by first trying to reach the havayah point in the soul.
+“These kinds of people cannot be told to ignore their inner point; they live with it as an existing reality. … For such people, their avodah is to receive further guidance in how to use their havayah point, to clarify more of the ways of how they can properly connect to it.”

 Everything else in the “Getting to Know Your” series “סדרה “דע את are essentially the “branches” and “garments” of one’s essence.